gamecook/Impact-Bootstrap/readme.md

 * Rebuilt the build script to automate deployment on multiple platforms.
 Right now it fully supports web, chrome market and Win8.
 * Moved demo games out of `bootstrap/demos` and into the game folder.
 * You can now automatically generate a game via the ant build.
 Simply replace the name of the game in the properties file. *( I'll be adding documentation on this very soon. )*
+* `level-exit.js` in ResidentRaver game has been renamed to `level-select.js` to avoid confusion with bootstrap entity of the same name.
+*  Cleaned up base-door to now use built in input callbacks instead of hardcoded call for ig.input.pressed('open').
+Now you can auto-bind the open key to trigger a door.
+*  Modified the loop that looks for input binding to now take a set of filters to allow you to limit the player's movement.
+This is being used in the doors to only allow the input to be open and dissable everything else. *( This still needs more working and testing but is a good start. )*
+*  Replaced old padding prototype method `padString` to `pad`.
+*  Fixed more bugs in Resident Raver and refactored the door to work better.

 **v0.4.0-alpha**